Welcome to today's edition of the Rush 24-7 podcast.

 It is the first since our war in Afghanistan came to an end.

-Today is the first memorial day in 14 years that the United States is not engaged in a major ground war.
+Today is the first Memorial Day in 14 years that the United States is not engaged in a major ground war.

-Well, that of course, I mean, depending on how you define these things.
+Well, that, of course, I mean, depending on how you define these things, I mean, that's total BS too, but it doesn't matter.

-What they say is what gets reported is what is perceived as reality.
+What they say is what gets reported, is what is perceived as reality.

 But we're still at war in many places in the Middle East, and not because of anything we're doing.

-We're under assault, our allies are under assault constantly.
+Our allies are under assault constantly.

 It's Obama and the Democrats who want to try to pretend they're a bunch of pacifists and that they're ending wars and so forth, but reality intrudes.

-And they can't get over.
+And they can't get away.

 Look at the situation in Syria.